Differential evolution outside the box: Differential evolution

 \section{Differential evolution}

 Originally intended for a simple fitting problem \cite{bib:Storn1995,bib:Price1997}, Differential Evolution (DE) has soon become an established metaheuristic method for general-purpose real-valued optimisation, finding its place among other optimisation methods for real-world applications in engineering, robotics and other fields \cite{qing2009differential,Plagianakos2008,Yeoh_2019}.
 Besides the effectiveness of the DE optimisation framework, its success is attributed to the simplicity of its algorithmic structure.
-As can be seen from the pseudo-code in Algorithm \ref{alg:DE}, it requires tuning only three parameters: the population size $N$ (i.e. number of candidate solutions), the scaling factor $F$ (i.e. a prefixed scalar multiplier in the range $(0,2]$ involved in the mutation process) and the crossover rate $C_r$ (a prefixed probability value used to control the number of exchanged design variables between two candidate solutions).
+As can be seen from the pseudocode in Algorithm \ref{alg:DE}, it requires tuning only three parameters: the population size $N$ (i.e., number of candidate solutions), the scaling factor $F$ (i.e., a prefixed scalar multiplier in the range $(0,2]$ involved in the mutation process) and the crossover rate $C_r$ (i.e., a fixed probability value in [0,1] used to control the number of exchanged design variables between two candidate solutions).

-Unlike the Evolutionary Algorithm (EA), in DE: \begin{itemize} \item both the parent and survivor selection mechanisms are simplified -- both are replaced by the so-called `1-to-1 spawning' logic (explained below) which is typical of swarm intelligence algorithms; \item the mutation operator precedes the application of the crossover operator. \end{itemize} Hence, in DE, each individual $\mathbf{x}$ is selected one at a time to undergo mutation and generate a mutant vector $\mathbf{x_m}$, which immediately undergoes crossover with $\mathbf{x}$ to produce an `offspring' solution.
-The latter one then gets the place of its parent $\mathbf{x}$ in the next population if it displays a better objective function value, thus following a greedy logic.
-According to this logic, one individual (referred to as the `target' vector in DE jargon) generates one offspring individual which might replace it, thus the name 1-to-1 spawning.
-This is not common in EAs, where more than one individual (usually two, but multi-parent crossovers also exist \cite{bib:GAXoverSurvey}) must be selected to generate at least one offspring vectors.
+In contrast to Evolutionary Algorithms (EA), DE is characterised by the following two significant differences: \begin{itemize} \itemsep{-0.1em} \item[-] The parent and survivor selection mechanisms are simplified -- both are replaced by the so-called `1-to-1 spawning' logic, typical of swarm intelligence algorithms, where one solution leads to the production of one other which might replace it. \item[-] The mutation operator precedes the application of the crossover operator -- hence, the latter might select some previously generated infeasible components and transfer them to the newly generated candidate solution, thus playing a role in its infeasibility. \end{itemize}

+Hence, during the $g^{th}$ generation of DE, each individual $\mathbf{x}_t$ - referred to as `target vector' in this context \cite{bib:Price1997} - is selected one at a time from the population $\textbf{P}_g$ (i.e. $\mathbf{x}_t=\textbf{P}_g[i]$ with $i=1,2,3,\dots,N$) to be mated with a previously prepared `mutant vector' $\mathbf{x_m}$ and produce a new `offspring' solution $\textbf{x}_o$.
+The latter, gets the place of its parent $\mathbf{x}_t$ in the next population only if it displays a better objective function value, thus following a greedy logic.
+This is not common in EAs, where more than one individual (usually two, but multi-parent crossovers also exist \cite{bib:GAXoverSurvey}) must be selected to generate at least one offspring vector.